jazzlife/jump/readme.md

 - [Vue-Router Docs](https://router.vuejs.org/)

+###### Usage:

+Vue-Router is initialized in `/resources/assets/js/router/index.js` file and loads all routes from `/resources/assets/js/router/routes.js`.

 <br>

 #### MongoDB

 *MongoDB is an open source database that uses a document-oriented data model.
-MongoDB is one of several database types to arise in the mid-2000s under the NoSQL banner.
 Instead of using tables and rows as in relational databases, MongoDB is built on an architecture of collections and documents.*

 Jump uses MongoDB by default, as the main database, because of it's power, flexibility, scalability and performance.